tomas-ravalli/dynamic-pricing-engine/README.md

 ## Project Overview

-The diagram below illustrates the conceptual framework for the Dynamic Pricing project.
-At its core, the system sits between two main stakeholders, The Club and The Fan, each with opposing goals.
-The engine's purpose is to find an optimal balance by ingesting various data points, processing them, and providing data-driven answers to both sides.
-It essentially acts as the *brain* that determines ticket prices based on a range of real-time and historical information.
+The diagram below illustrates the project's conceptual framework.
+The system acts as the central "brain" to balance the goals of The Club and The Fan.
+It operates in a continuous loop by ingesting internal data (like seat availability) and external factors (like social media buzz) to forecast demand at various price points.
+The **Decision Engine** then uses this forecast to recommend an optimal price.
+This transforms a static, manual pricing strategy into a responsive, automated system with a human-in-the-loop (HiTL), creating a market-driven approach for both setting and responding to ticket prices.

 <p align="center">
   <img src="./assets/dp-hl.png" alt="High-level Project Diagram" width="2000">
   <br>
   <em>Fig. 1: A high-level diagram for this project.</em>
 </p>

-The system operates in a continuous loop: the Dynamic Pricing Engine constantly ingests and analyzes both Internal Factors (like how many seats are left) and External Factors (like social media buzz).
-Based on this combined data, it **forecasts demand at various price points, which the Decision Engine uses to generate a recommended price**.
-The Club uses these outputs to set the official ticket prices.
-The Fan, in turn, sees these prices and uses the system's guidance (e.g., price-drop alerts) to decide when to buy.
-This entire process creates a responsive, market-driven pricing strategy that is more sophisticated than a static, pre-set price list; this moves from a reactive, manual process to a proactive, automated one with human-in-the-loop (HiTL).

 This project implemented a complete, production-ready dynamic pricing solution.
 The core challenge was to move from a rigid, manual pricing strategy to a data-driven, automated one.